-RELAW Learning Partnerships – Benefits to your community:
+RELAW Learning Partnership Projects – Benefits to your community:

 - Training and legal resources to assist your nation in the process of revitalizing and applying your own laws to contemporary environmental decision-making and proactive land and resource management

-- Access to a year of pro-bono legal research and advice from lawyers experienced with environmental, Aboriginal and Indigenous law
+- Access to pro-bono legal research and advice from lawyers experienced with environmental, Aboriginal and Indigenous law

-- Preparation of a written summary of legal principles related to environmental governance and land and resources for use by your nation (if you have not already done so)
+- Preparation of a written summary of legal principles related to environmental governance and land and resources for use by your nation, based on stories, oral histories and other resources (if you have not already done so)

 - An opportunity to consider how your own laws and legal processes should guide environmental decision-making in your territory today, learning from traditional narratives (stories) and case studies

-- Training and mentoring for one or more community-based facilitators (community guides) to assist in the process of accessing, articulating and applying your laws; community guides will co-lead the deliberative (community engagement) aspects of the work in the community, working with leaders, staff, elders, knowledge holders, community members and RELAW lawyers
+- Training and mentoring for one or more community-based facilitators (community guides) to assist in the process of researching, articulating and applying your laws; community guides will be involved in analyzing traditional narratives, and co-lead the deliberative (community engagement) aspects of the work in the community, working with leaders, staff, elders, knowledge holders, community members and RELAW lawyers

-- A scholarship of up to $40,000 per nation based on need and circumstances to offset the costs to the nation of the community guide(s)’ salary during the RELAW project, as well as travel and expenses associated with attending RELAW learning sessions; more details about the community guide role may be found here.
+- A contribution of up to $40,000 per nation based on need and circumstances to offset the costs to the nation of the community guide(s)’ salary during the RELAW project, as well as travel and expenses associated with attending RELAW learning sessions and other expenses such as elders’ honoraria; more details about the community guide role may be found here

 - Development of plain language legal resources about your own Indigenous laws for land, air and water